oils-for-unix/oils/doc/osh-manual.md

 errors.

 `simple_eval_builtin`.
 The `eval` builtin takes exactly **one** argument.
-It doesn't concatenate its arguments with a space, or accept zero arguments.
+It doesn't concatenate its arguments with spaces, or accept zero arguments.

 `strict_word_eval`.
 More word evaluation errors are fatal.